matthew-scherf/Only-One/README.md

 Response: This misunderstands what the formalization achieves:

-1. Establishing Coherence: It demonstrates that non-dual metaphysics is *logically coherent*, which matters because it removes non-duality from the category of "incoherent mysticism" and places it alongside other rigorous metaphysical systems that must be taken seriously.
+1. Establishing Coherence: It demonstrates that non-dual metaphysics is logically coherent, which matters because it removes non-duality from the category of "incoherent mysticism" and places it alongside other rigorous metaphysical systems that must be taken seriously.

-2. Practical Implications: The theorems *do* have implications:
+2. Practical Implications: The theorems do have implications:
    - Causation denial (K3, ajātivāda): If nothing really causes anything, this reframes responsibility, blame, and the nature of agency
    - Ego-fiction (E4): If the personal self is an appearance, this radically alters ethics and the problem of suffering
    - Universal identity (T5): If you are the Absolute, this provides a framework for understanding mystical experience and ethics

-3. Explanatory Power: The system *explains* features of experience that dualist systems struggle with (see "Empirical Compatibility" below).
+3. Explanatory Power: The system explains features of experience that dualist systems struggle with (see "Empirical Compatibility" below).

 Status: The system has significant philosophical and practical implications, not mere abstract consistency.